GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/08/index.md

 DevTools now show a detailed view for each frame.
 Access it by clicking a frame under the **Frames** menu in the **Application** panel.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/mu4AlNhH4ccBxbxD0Iud.png", alt="New frame details view in Application panel", width="800", height="488" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/mu4AlNhH4ccBxbxD0Iud.png", alt="New frame details view in Application panel", width="800", height="488" %}

 Chromium issue: [1093247][26]